rob-allison/devart-template/project_summary.md

 I hope to draw a parallel between DNA and source code, and to show how something almost natural can emerge from the purely computational when iterated to sufficient scale.

-This imagery is built up of over-sized pixels or blocks of colour, there is no anti-aliasing or similar attempts to coerce the digital medium into the smoothness of the analogue.
-It's essential discrete *pixelated* nature is celebrated, not hidden.
+This imagery is built up of over-sized pixels or blocks of colour, there is no anti-aliasing, nor similar attempts to mimic the analogue.
+Its essential discrete *pixelated* nature is celebrated, not hidden.

 ### Growth